 Vera comes from Dalmatia, and Dalmatia is very close to our hearts.
 Dalmatian Coast stretches from Zadar in the north to the Peljesac peninsula in the south.

-In short, Dalmatia is rugged mountains, pebbly beaches, hidden coves and bays, dramatic landscapes, thousands of islands, UNESCO's world heritage sites (5 out of 7 are in Dalmatia), national parks (4 out of 8 are located along Dalmatian Coast), and ancient towns.
-More about Dalmatian Coast …
+Above all, Dalmatia is rugged mountains, pebbly beaches, hidden coves and bays, dramatic landscapes, thousands of islands, UNESCO's world heritage sites (5 out of 7 are in Dalmatia), national parks (4 out of 8 are located along Dalmatian Coast), and ancient towns.

 Moreover, when you think about Croatian islands, imagine small villages, fishing boats, wonderful, secluded beaches, terraced vineyards, sheep and goats grazing on the meadows, fresh veggies, and super tasty fruit.

 The southernmost part of Croatia, Dubrovnik Riviera stretches from the Peljesac peninsula to Konavle south of Dubrovnik.

 First of all, Dubrovnik Riviera is history and culture, salt pans, wonderful architecture, preserved coast, vineyards, citrus and orange orchards, scenic roads, fresh seafood, and lovely beaches.